-To limit the influence that owner-occupiers have on our estimates of k^{τ} for renters, we restrict the estimation sample to tracts where at least 50% of the households rent.21 This restricts our sample to 1,052 tracts (from 1,642 tracts) with 250 or more renting households.
-We do not restrict k^{τ} to be an integer but we impose in estimation that $0 \le k^{\tau} \le 3$ for all types.
+To limit the influence that owner-occupiers have on our estimates of k^{τ} for renters, we restrict the estimation sample to tracts where at least 50% of the households rent.22 This restricts our sample to 1,052 tracts (from 1,642 tracts) with 250 or more renting households.
+We do not restrict k^{τ} to be an integer but we impose in estimation that $0 \leq k^{\tau} \leq 3$ for all types.
+After discarding the owner-occupier type, we estimate that 80 types in our sample (56 percent of types) have less than 0.5 children on average and 17 types (12 percent) have more than 2.9 children.